Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Conclusion

 \section{Conclusion}

 In this work, we introduce a novel reinforcement learning from AI rankings framework to fine-tune large video multi-modal models.
 We use a drop-in Oracle ranking model in place of the trained and calibrated reward model used in past RLAIF frameworks.
 To handle ranked feedback, we develop a rank adapted Group Relative Policy Optimization algorithm $GRPO_{rank}$.
 We train and empirically evaluate Oracle-RLAIF across multiple video-text understanding benchmarks and directly outperform leading fine-tuning methods.
-Future work includes considering additional types of ``Oracle" models and evaluating them (such as closed general-purpose commercial models), and evaluating $GRPO_{rank}$ across a wider range of multi-modal tasks such as audio.
-We will also explore the use of multi-modal oracles in the context of accelerating general RL tasks \citep{Leno2017AAMAS, Leno2020AAAI}.
+While this study establishes the efficacy of our framework on the LLaMA-2 architecture, investigating scaling behavior on newer baseline models such as Qwen3-VL or InternVL3.5 is vital to confirming the universality of $GRPO_{rank}$.
+Furthermore, testing our framework directly against more contemporary preference-based optimization algorithms such as LiPO~\citep{zheng2025lipo} would help further our claim and effectiveness.
+Finally, we intend to explore the use of multi-modal oracles in the context of accelerating general RL tasks outside of video-language-answering \citep{Leno2017AAMAS, Leno2020AAAI}.